 \section{Introduction}

-On the main sequence, massive and intermediate-mass stars of O, B, and A spectral types (called hereafter shortly massive stars) are more often members of binary and hierarchical systems than less massive stars of spectral types F, G, and K \citep[e.g.][]{2019MNRAS.488.2480R}.
-We will call the latter shortly low-mass stars, putting arbitrarily the dividing line between massive and low-mass stars at $\sim$2\,M$_\odot$.
-Some investigators, for example \cite{2013ARAA..51..269D}, suggest that binary fraction of massive stars amounts to at least 70\%, which stands in contrast to $\sim$50\% binary fraction among low-mass stars \citep{2008MNRAS.389..925T, 2010ApJS..190....1R, 2012Sci...337..444S}.
-The average number of companions to a low-mass star reaches $\sim$0.5, while the same quantity for a massive star can be at least three times larger \citep{2001IAUS..200...69P, 2013AA...550A..82G, 2019MNRAS.488.2480R}.
+On the main sequence, massive and intermediate-mass stars of O, B, and A spectral types (hereafter, shortly massive stars) are more often members of binary and hierarchical systems than are less massive stars of spectral types F, G, and K \citep[e.g.][]{2019MNRAS.488.2480R}.
+We refer to the latter as 'shortly low-mass stars', arbitrarily setting the dividing line between massive and low-mass stars at $\sim$2\,M$_\odot$.
+Some studies, for example that of \cite{2013ARAA..51..269D}, have suggested that the binary fraction of massive stars amounts to at least 70\%, which stands in contrast to $\sim$50\% for the binary fraction among low-mass stars \citep{2008MNRAS.389..925T, 2010ApJS..190....1R, 2012Sci...337..444S}.
+The average number of companions to a low-mass star reaches $\sim$0.5, while the same quantity for a massive star can be at least three times as large \citep{2001IAUS..200...69P, 2013AA...550A..82G, 2019MNRAS.488.2480R}.
 Moreover, \cite{2012Sci...337..444S} pointed out that the distribution of orbital periods for massive stars peaks in the short-period regime ($P\lesssim$\,10~d).
-All these estimates imply directly that binarity plays an important role in the evolution of massive stars.
+All these estimates directly imply that binarity plays an important role in the evolution of massive stars.